shashotoNur/fictional-character/README.md

     `findme stack-overflow` : find my profile on stack overflow `findme facebook`       : find my profile on facebook `findme discord`        : find my profile on discord

+## Instructions

+As you write in the command line, all the available commands similar to your text will be shown.\
+Among them, the first one would be selected by default, thus it will have a different colour.\
+You can navigate those commands using the up and down arrow keys and insert the selected command into the interface with the right arrow key on keyboard.\
+Press enter to submit your command.

+### Live Demo

+You can view a live demo here as a [Github Page](https://shashoto-nur.github.io/fictional-character).